ClimateCodeFoundation/ccc-gistemp/readme.txt

 2. DEPENDENCIES

-The only dependency is Python 2.4 (or a more recent Python version).
+The only dependency is Python 2.5 (or a more recent Python version).
+Python 2.4 was supported for previous releases but has now been dropped.
 The code should run on OS X, FreeBSD, Windows, and probably a variety of other Unix-like operating systems.
-A network connection is required to download the input files (which need only be done once), and to produce an optional graph from the results.
+A network connection is required to download the input files (which need only be done once), and to display an optional graph from the results.

 Python may already be installed on your machine (for example, it comes